 In Nadella’s words, this strategic reorientation would require going from being a group of “know-it-alls” to a group of “learn-it-alls.”

 Growth mindset in games, quizzes, and empathy museums

-Together, Nadella, Microsoft CHRO Kathleen Hogan, and the rest of the senior leadership team determined that growth mindset would become the foundation of Microsoft’s desired-toward culture.
+Inspired by Professor Carol Dweck, Nadella and Kathleen Hogan, Microsoft CHRO, along with the senior leadership team, determined that growth mindset would become the foundation of Microsoft’s desired-toward culture.
 A range of approaches have since been taken to initiate and drive efforts for long-term change, starting with engaging senior leaders to talk about and role model growth mindset, employee-awareness campaigns to drive growth mindset adoption, and ongoing measurement of how the employees experience growth mindset in the company.

 For example, interactive online modules with rich storytelling and multimedia were created for employees to learn about growth mindset.
 Conversation guides were built for managers to enable meaningful exchanges about what growth mindset behaviors look like in team settings.
 Leaders also engage in storytelling to give examples for growth mindset behaviors.

 Successes with demonstrated growth mindset behaviors are celebrated as reinforcements of growth mindset habits in the workplace.
 Various employee engagement and training solutions like games, quizzes, lending libraries with curated books, mobile empathy museum, and environmental creative assets were developed to engage employees around growth mindset behaviors.

 One of the most essential efforts was developing Microsoft leadership principles, in partnership with NLI, with the intent of engaging everyone in the company – from senior executives to new hires – in building growth mindset habits, processes, and environment into everyday culture experience at Microsoft.